shivapratap/ECG-HI-patient-level-analysis/README.md

 ---

-## Main result summary
+## Worked demonstration result

-The primary patient-level paired analysis did **not** identify any ECG-derived feature that survived global or feature-family false discovery rate correction.
-Therefore, all candidate features should be interpreted as exploratory and hypothesis-generating.
+When applied to the cardiogenic-shock–enriched HI cohort, the primary patient-level paired analysis did **not** identify any ECG-derived feature that survived global or feature-family false discovery rate correction.
+This defines the demonstration as exploratory rather than confirmatory.

-Within this FDR-null constraint, the final scorecard prioritized a nine-feature exploratory structure:
+Within this FDR-null constraint, the framework's candidate-prioritization stage organized the remaining evidence into a nine-feature, four-tier exploratory scorecard:

 | Candidate tier | Features |
 |---|---|